mala-project/mala/docs/source/advanced_usage/trainingmodel.rst

 performed, there exist time limitations for calculations.
 Thus, it is often necessary to checkpoint a training run and resume it at a later point.
 MALA provides functionality for this, as shown in the example ``advanced/ex01_checkpoint_training.py``.
-To use checkpointing, simply enable the feature in the ``Parameters`` object:
+To use checkpointing, enable the feature in the ``Parameters`` object:

       .. code-block:: python